Tamppi5/RMEP_studyProject_InteractiveAI/README.md

 2. Review the configuration reference
 3. Check Docker Desktop is running and up-to-date
 4. Verify your OpenAI API key is valid and has credits

-## Credits

-Developed at Aalto University, Department of Psychology